Lloyd Miller (musician): Studies

 Returning to the U.S. in 1963 to study at Brigham Young University, Miller organized Eastern and jazz music ensembles and won the composer's trophy at the 1967 Intercollegiate Jazz Festival.
 He earned a BA in Asian Studies and pursued an MA in Middle Eastern Studies at the University of Utah.
 In 1969, he won the national Sounds of Young America composers contest for his piece "Yona".

 Time in Iran

 Miller spent seven years in Iran on a Fulbright scholarship.
 Known as Kurosh Ali Khan, he hosted a television show in Iran during the 1970s and worked as a journalist for several Iranian publications.
 His mother, Maxine Adams Miller, authored Bright Blue Beads: An American Family In Persia.

 Death

 Lloyd Miller died of a stroke on the morning of December 27, 2024, at the age of 86.
-Although the exact cause of death was not publicly disclosed, his wife revealed that he had recently suffered a stroke and had been experiencing declining health in the period leading up to his passing.
+While the exact cause of death was not disclosed, his wife said that he had recently suffered a stroke and had been in declining health.

 Works

-Miller's recording titled Oriental Jazz, produced in the 1960s, was re-released as a CD and features selections of jazz and oriental music blends.
+Miller's recording titled Oriental Jazz, produced in 1968, was re-released as a CD and features selections of jazz and oriental music blends.
 He also released seven other vinyl LPs during the 1960s and released over 30 CDs and DVDs of his own music.